-The rules for opening and using a Self Directed IRA are fairly simple.
+When you're considering a Self-Directed IRA, these accounts' rules need to be followed closely in order to avoid any penalties.
+Fortunately, the rules for opening and using a Self-Directed IRA are fairly simple.
 They are the same rules that apply to standard IRA accounts and 401(k) plans.
 The only difference is the opportunity for application.
 In a standard IRA, the account holder won't be doing any investing personally; rather, their involvement will be limited to funding the account while the bank or brokerage manages the investing.
 Consequently, the account holder will almost never face a situation where they would have to apply the rules.
-With a Self Directed IRA, the situation is different.
-Since the account holder will be taking a more active role in investing, they need to make sure they are familiar with the Self Directed IRA rules.
+With a Self-Directed IRA, the situation is different.
+Since the account holder will be taking a more active role in investing, they need to make sure they are familiar with the Self-Directed IRA rules and guidelines.

-All IRA accounts must be held by a qualified Custodian.
-For a Self Directed IRA, you will choose a Custodian who specializes in holding alternative assets.
-Whichever Custodian you choose will already have the necessary paperwork and account structure that facilitates alternative assets.
-Although it is possible to set up a Self Directed IRA account on your own (with the help of an accountant), it will usually end up costing more and involve a lot more trial and error.
+The Internal Revenue Code (IRC) Section 408 details that all IRAs must be held by a custodian, such as a bank or a trust company.
+For a Self-Directed IRA, you will choose a custodian who specializes in holding alternative assets.
+Whichever custodian you choose will already have the necessary paperwork and account structure that facilitates alternative assets.
+Although it is possible to set up a Self-Directed IRA on your own with the help of an accountant, it will usually end up costing more and involve a lot more trial and error.

-This rule also applies to a Self Directed IRA that utilizes an IRA LLC.
-(An IRA LLC gives investors checkbook control for their IRA.)
-The LLC has to be specially formulated to adhere to all pertinent IRS regulations.
+This rule also applies to a Self-Directed IRA LLC.
+An IRA LLC gives investors checkbook control for their IRA.
+The LLC has to be specially formed to adhere to all pertinent Self-Directed IRA IRS rules and regulations.
 One of the most frequently asked questions for this kind of account is whether or not a preexisting LLC may be used.
-The answer is no. The IRS requires certain elements in an IRA LLC and these are not found in a standard business LLC.
+The answer is no. The IRS requires certain elements in an IRA LLC, and these are not found in a standard business LLC.

-Contributions are made by writing a check and filling out a Deposit Information form.
-This is true for both the custodial Self Directed IRA and the IRA LLC.
+When an IRA is Self-Directed, rules state that contributions can be made by writing a check and filling out a Deposit Information Form.
+This is true for both the Self-Directed IRA and the IRA LLC.
 In an IRA LLC, one has to be careful with this.
-Contributions cannot be made directly into the LLC checking account, rather they have to be deposited with the Custodian.
+Contributions cannot be made directly into the LLC checking account for your Self-Directed IRA; the accounts' rules dictate that contributions have to be deposited with the custodian.